Looks superb, doesn’t use much fuel, chirpy character, possible AWD

 What is it?

-Meet Suzuki’s rival to the likes of the VW Up, Fiat 500 and Toyota Aygo.
-It’s a city car, and yet somehow more than that – it’s also a 4x4 crossover, a hybrid, and a cute pet sidekick.
+Meet Suzuki’s rival to not only the Volkswagen Up, Hyundai i10 and Toyota Aygo, but the Dacia Duster.
+It’s a city car, and yet somehow more than that: it’s also a 4x4 crossover, a hybrid, and a cute pet sidekick.

 The design of the Ignis is, for our money, the most endearing and downright cool piece of city car sketching since the equally boxy Up.
 It’s even slightly retro: the dimples in the roof pillar hark back to the rear-engined Suzuki Whizzkid of the 1970s.

 Not at all.
 It’s got a new platform, new engines, and new interior thinking.
 And at the base of it all, it’s ultra lightweight.
 At under 900kgs, it might blow away in a stiff breeze.
 But don’t go thinking that it’s not useful: the platform makes merry with super high-strength steel, which is expensive and tricky to work with, but the upshot is Suzuki doesn’t need to use a lot of it, because it’s so strong.